Benestar Group is part of the Cover-More group of companies, which was acquired by the Zurich Insurance Group in April 2017.

 Benestar Group provides a range of health and wellbeing services to organisations.
 These include Employee Assistance Programs (EAP), Trauma counselling, HR consulting, Health Risk Assessments, and Organisational Development (coaching, training and facilitation).

 For further information on privacy in Australia, please visit the website of the Office of the Australian Information Commissioner at www.oaic.gov.au

 For further information on privacy in New Zealand, please visit the website of the Privacy Commissioner at www.privacy.org.nz

 For further information on privacy in Singapore, please visit the website of the Personal Data Protection Commission at www.pdpc.gov.sg

 3. What is personal and sensitive information?

-Benestar Group regularly collects, holds, uses and discloses health information and is committed to protecting the privacy of this type of information to a higher degree than that of other personal information.
+Benestar Group regularly collects, holds, uses and discloses health information about individuals and is committed to protecting the privacy of this type of information to a higher degree than that of other personal information.